capsule-corp-ternoa/ternoa-proposals/standards/ternoa-1.0.0/basic-nft/000-TS-basic-nft.md

       {
         "name": "origin",
         "type": "OriginFor<T>",
-        "description": ""
+        "description": "",
+        "constraints": [
+          "The caller needs to be of signed origin."
+        ]
       },
       {
         "name": "nft_id",
         "type": "NFTId",
-        "description": "ID of the NFT that needs to be transferred."
+        "description": "ID of the NFT that needs to be transferred.", "constraints": [
+          "The caller needs to be the owner of the NFT."
+        ]
       }
     ],
     "events": [